 For each hour of our time we spend on FIREWISE related activities, we are credited with $23.56 per hour towards our per capita minimum investment.
 What a deal!
 Increase your home's chances for survival in the event of a Pine Mountain wildfire and help us reach our per capita annual investment goal for being a FIREWISE community!
 Time well spent for each of us!

 And if you have a neighbor who needs help with spring clean-up chores around their home, please help them by pitching in to improve their FIREWISE safety as well.

-Thank you for your interest in this effort and let us all pray for a safe and fire-free summer season here on the mountain!
+Thank you for your interest in this effort and let us all pray for a safe and fire-free season here on the mountain!

 Relying on physical and social science research

 Residents learn how their homes ignite based on physical principles and thus how to modify their surrounding to reduce ignition risks.
 Social science principles helps program leaders and advocates use effective risk communication and behavior change techniques to ensure that individuals and organizations in a diverse society can receive important safety messages and act upon them.